RohitRajendran/components/README.md

 import {Button, CardShell, Slider} from '@unitedincome/components';
 ```

 You will also need to import the relevant CSS files.
 You have the choice between importing them individually into your style manifest or in bulk.
-For both methods you'll need to also include the `util.css` file which includes a prefixed grid layout and utility classes.
+For both methods you'll need to also include the `util.css` file which includes a prefixed grid layout and utility classes from Bootstrap.

 For individual imports you can use the following: